Jenny Grant Rankin

-Jenny Grant Rankin is an American educational researcher and author.
-She is known for her work in improving data presentation, parenting, and career development.
+Jenny Grant Rankin is an American researcher and author.
+She is known for her work in improving data presentation, instruction, psychology, and parenting.

 Early life and education

 Rankin's degrees include a Bachelor of Arts (BA) from University of California, Santa Barbara (UCSB) and a Doctor of Philosophy (PhD) from Northcentral University in 2013.
 She received an Honorary Doctor of Humane Letters from University of La Verne in 2019.